Highlights from the 5th International HTPD Conference, Part 2

 HTPD continues to move beyond its initial chromatography-based applications with several presentations showcasing its use for filtration and capture membrane unit operation scouting.
 Lara Fernandez-Cerezo and coworkers, of Merck & Co, presented the use of HTPD to predict pilot-scale tangential flow filtration (TFF) performance during monoclonal antibody processing.
 The effects of loading (2 g/L to 25 g/L) on transmembrane pressure, as well as crossflow rate on the flux and product quality for two different monoclonal antibodies were presented .

 Vaccine production, exosome production, and other emerging applications

-Cell, gene, nucleic acid therapies and other novel therapeutic modalities have unique production, analytical, and drug delivery challenges.
+Cell, gene, nucleic acid therapies, and other novel therapeutic modalities have unique production, analytical, and drug delivery challenges.
 Therefore, in contrast to mAbs, the possibility to use a platform approach for these novel molecules is limited, and process developers for these emerging therapies face new challenges.
-In fact, this topic was an important focus area during HTPD conference: this session gathered the highest number of abstracts, and the session was also extended to fit as many talks as possible.
+This topic was an important focus area during HTPD conference; the session gathered the highest number of abstracts, and the session was also extended to fit as many talks as possible.

 Michael F. Doherty of Codiak Biosciences presented on HTPD for exosomes, which are bionanoparticles produced by cells and which can be taken up by other cells .
 HTPD is particularly attractive for such bionanoparticles, as current purification methods which include gradient ultracentrifugation, are not readily scalable for manufacturing.